Boise Airport

 Boise Airport (Boise Air Terminal or Gowen Field) is a joint civil-military airport in the western United States in Idaho, 3 mi south of downtown Boise in Ada County.
 The airport is operated by the city of Boise Department of Aviation, overseen by an airport commission.
-The busiest airport in the state, it serves more passengers than all other Idaho airports combined and roughly ten times as many passengers as the next busiest airport at Idaho Falls.
+Boise Airport is the busiest airport in the state with more than 5.2 million passengers serviced in 2025.
+Boise Airport services roughly ten times as many passengers as the next busiest airport at Idaho Falls.
+In 2020 it serviced more passenger flights than all other Idaho airports combined.

 Boise is a landing rights airfield requiring international general aviation flights to receive permission from a Customs and Border Protection officer before landing.

 In addition to being a commercial and general aviation airport, Boise also functions concurrently as a USAF military facility as used by the 124th Fighter Wing (124 FW) of the Idaho Air National Guard on the Gowen Field Air National Guard Base portion of the airport.
 The 124 FW operates the A-10 Thunderbolt II aircraft.

 The National Interagency Fire Center is based in the city of Boise and the Boise Airport is used for logistical support.
 The United States Forest Service (USFS) also uses Boise Airport as a base for aerial firefighting air tankers during the wildfire season.

 Boise Airport enplaned 2,248,435 passengers in 2022, an increase of 24% vs. 2021 when 1,806,838 passengers were enplaned.

 Terminals and development

-Boise Airport currently has one terminal with two concourses and servicing ten airlines.
-The terminal is a three-story building containing four baggage carousels, rental car counters on the ground floor, all of the ticketing counters, a consolidated security checkpoint including TSA PreCheck and CLEAR Security, offices and fast food outlets.
+Boise Airport currently has one terminal with two concourses and serves eight airlines.
+The terminal is a three-story building with four baggage carousels, rental car counters on the ground floor, all ticketing counters, a consolidated security checkpoint including TSA PreCheck and CLEAR Security, offices, and fast-food outlets.

-The two concourses have a combined 24 gates with 13 total jet bridges.
+The two concourses have 24 gates and 13 jet bridges.
 Concourse B has 13 gates and 11 jet bridges (with one jet bridge serving each of B21 a/b and B22 a/b).
 Airline gate assignments are broken down as follows: B10, B11, B21 a/b (United), B15, B17 (Southwest), B14, B16, B19 (Common Use), B18 (American), B20, B22 a/b (Delta).
-The Common use gates are used as follows: B14 (Delta), B16 (Allegiant, Frontier, Southwest), B19 (American, Spirit, Sun Country).
+The common-use gates are used as follows: B14 (Delta), B16 (American, Frontier), B19 (Allegiant, Southwest, Sun Country).
 Concourse C serves Alaska Airlines and has 11 gates; however, only gates C8a and C12 are equipped with jet bridges, with the rest having covered walkways.

 In 2016, Boise Airport released a new master plan outlining their short, medium, and long-term plans.
 Each of these terms would mark different stages of the airport's growth and renewal, with the largest projects being three new parking garages, upgrades to Concourse B, and a new Concourse A.